Best Bassinet of 2021

 We Don't Recommend the DockATot Co-sleeper

 One example of an "in-bed" style of co-sleeper is the DockATot.
 It is for use within the parent's bed or around the house as a "monitored" sleep device for your baby.
-The actual intended purpose of this product is somewhat vague, depending on which part of the company website you read and how much effort you put into determining the product's intended use.
+This product's actual intended purpose is somewhat vague, depending on which part of the company website you read and how much effort you put into determining the product's intended use.
 DockATot appears to be a device for sleeping with your little one in the same bed, as outlined in the company's message on co-sleeping.
 This arrangement is potentially as dangerous as sleeping with your baby without the DockATot, something not recommended by the AAP as it increases the risk of SIDS and other potential injuries or complications.
 The DockaTot website even states, "The American Academy of Pediatrics has determined that the safest place for a baby to sleep during the first year of life is in a crib, bassinet or play yard in the parents' bedroom."
-From rolling over onto your baby or bedding/pillows falling over baby's face, there are multiple dangers involved with having a baby sleep in your bed.
+From rolling over onto your baby or bedding/pillows falling over the baby's face, there are multiple dangers involved with having a baby sleep in your bed.

-In our opinion, in-bed co-sleepers, and the DockATot specifically are NOT safe sleeping options for babies if the adults are asleep or could potentially fall asleep while supervising.
+In our opinion, in-bed co-sleepers and the DockATot specifically are NOT safe sleeping options for babies if the adults are asleep or could potentially fall asleep while supervising.

-Related: Buying Advice for Bassinets
+Jump to: Buying Advice for Bassinets

 Why You Should Trust Us

-Related: How We Tested Bassinets
+Jump to: How We Tested Bassinets

 Analysis and Test Results